Sharon van Rouwendaal: 2016 European Open Water Championships

 At the 10 km event at the European Open Water Championships in Hoorn, the Netherlands, Van Rouwendaal missed a turn near the finish while in leading position.
 She ended up finishing 4th.
 Two days later she won a bronze medal in the 5 km event.

 2016 Summer Olympics

 At the 2016 Summer Olympics in Rio de Janeiro, Van Rouwendaal missed the final of the 400 m freestyle, finishing 19th in the heats.
 She subsequently pulled out of the 800 m freestyle, and later won the gold medal in the 10 km marathon at Fort Copacabana in 1:56:32.1.
 After 6 km she broke away from the field, and finished 17 seconds ahead of silver medalist Rachele Bruni.

+2017 World Championships

+At the 2017 FINA World Championships in Budapest, she secured a silver medal in the 25 km marathon swim.

+2018 European Championships

+She continued her success at the 2018 European Championships in Glasgow, where she won both the 5 km and 10 km events, as well as the 5 km mixed team relay.

+2020 Summer Olympics

+At the delayed 2020 Tokyo Olympics, held in 2021, Van Rouwendaal won the silver medal in the 10 km marathon swim, finishing just behind Brazil's Ana Marcela Cunha.

+2024 Summer Olympics

+Competing in the River Seine, van Rouwendaal won the gold medal in the women's 10 km marathon swim at the Paris Olympics, finishing with a time of 2:03:34.2.
+The victory made her the first swimmer to win the Olympic women's marathon swimming event twice, eight years after her first gold medal in Rio de Janeiro.
+During the race, van Rouwendaal broke away from the main field alongside Italy's Ginevra Taddeucci and Australia's Moesha Johnson.
+With approximately 300 metres remaining and Johnson leading, van Rouwendaal moved toward the centre of the river and swam behind one of the Pont des Invalides pillars, where reduced current allowed her to conserve energy before overtaking Johnson near the finish.
+Van Rouwendaal later credited training on the course the day before the race with helping her understand the river's currents and plan her race strategy.